List of The Seven Deadly Sins characters: First Demon

-An extremely powerful high-class demon and Meliodas' former mentor, titled as the "Pacifier Demon" from apparently sucking the marrow from his victims' bones.
+Chandler (チャンドラー, Chandorā) is an extremely powerful supreme-rank demon and is Meliodas' former mentor, titled as the "Pacifier Demon" from apparently sucking the marrow from his victims' bones.
 Chandler shows an obsession for Meliodas as he blames Elizabeth for his apprentice's betrayal while refusing to acknowledge anyone else as the next Demon King.
 He normally appears as an old man with a demon mark on the right side of his face, extremely proficient in magic and having taught Meloidas the Full Counter technique.
 While enraged, he becomes immensely muscular with his hair and eyes blackened and dragon-like wings sprouting from his back.
 In this form, Chandler is powerful to overwhelm the Deadly Sins on his own and conjure the daylight obscuring "True Night".
 Chandler is killed in the aftermath of the New Holy War by Cusack after the two briefly merged back into their original form.

-An extremely powerful high-class demon and Zeldris' mentor, titled the "Napping Reaper" with his power imposing enough to instill fear in Excalibur.
+Cusack (キューザック, Kyūzakku) is an extremely powerful supreme-rank demon and is Zeldris' mentor, titled the "Dozing God of Death" with his power imposing enough to instill fear in Excalibur.
 Cusack generally appears a relatively young man with a long mustache, having a somewhat condescending demeanor as he usually fights those who interest him or provide a challenge.
 Much like Chandler, Cusack is obsessed with Zeldris to the point of love.
 In his true demon form, his hair whitens as he sprouts dragon's wings while his arms lengthen with his hands enlarged enough to hold his two swords with only one.
 Cusack kills off Chandler in the aftermath of the New Holy War and is later killed by the Demon King after unknowingly turning Zeldris into his vessel.